eldarion/gondor-project-django/README.rst

  * ``settings.py`` when setting ``ROOT_URLCONF`` and ``WSGI_APPLICATION``
  * ``gondor.yml`` for ``wsgi.entry_point`` and ``env.DJANGO_SETTINGS_MODULE``

-When you run initialize your version control system be sure to do this in the directory containing ``project_name`` (the Python package.)
+When you initialize your version control system be sure to do this in the directory containing ``project_name`` (the Python package.)

 You are now ready to deploy this project to Gondor!